Julia-PBN/crosswinlang/README.md

 # What cwl is not

-Cwl is *not* a programming language, and it's not a compilator from other format to .cwl, although it'd be cool, I think it would be better to have different tools for that.
+Cwl is *not* a programming language, and it's not a compilator from other format to .cwf (cross lang format), although it'd be cool, I think it would be better to have different tools for that.

 # How to learn cwl

 Look at `syntax.md` and at the files in `examples/`

-cwl output on the standard output, and follows the syntax `./cwl (your cwl file) (the format you want)`.
+cwl output on the standard output, and follows the syntax `./cwl (your cwf file) (the format you want)`.

 # How to use it